Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms: Introduction

 In this work we propose a new route for detection of MFs signatures.
-To that end, we consider the setup outlined in Fig.\,\ref{Fig1} where an \textit{s-}wave superconductor with strong spin-orbit coupling hosts a ferromagnetic chain of adatoms (Kitaev chain) in analogy to Ref.\,{[}\onlinecite{c4}{]}, which in the current paper is found nearby STM (Scanning Tunneling Microscope) and AFM (Atomic Force Microscope) tips.
-Except for the adatom 1 under the STM tips, a chain of adatoms emulates a Kitaev chain slightly off the topological phase, due to the AFM tip that destroys locally such a topology over one edge of the chain represented by the adatom 2.
-Additionally, we consider two highly spin-polarized STM tips in order to freeze the spin degree of freedom, thus avoiding the emergence of the Kondo effect within the adatom 1.
+To that end, we consider the setup outlined in Fig.\,\ref{Fig1} where an \textit{{s}}-wave superconductor with strong spin-orbit coupling hosts a set of magnetic adatoms, in analogy to the experimental apparatus developed in Ref.\citep{c4} that describes a superconducting surface of lead (Pb) well known by its strong spin-orbit coupling, thus allowing \textit{p-}wave superconductivity on this chain due to the proximity effect.
+It is worth mentioning that the proposal of Ref.\citep{c4} is distinct from the semiconducting spin-orbit wire reported in Ref.\citep{{key-301}}.
+In the current work, we consider for a sake of simplicity, just a pair of superconducting adatoms (Kitaev dimer), in particular placed nearby STM (Scanning Tunneling Microscope) and AFM (Atomic Force Microscope) tips.
+Additionally, we assume two highly spin-polarized STM tips in order to freeze the spin degree of freedom, thus avoiding the emergence of the Kondo effect within the adatom 1.

-In regard to the possibility of experimental realization of the setup shown in Fig.\,\ref{Fig1}, we stress that multitip STM experiments can be possible, see e.g. Refs.\,{[}\onlinecite{m1,m2,m3}{]}.
-In the case of the AFM tip, which is fixed on top of an adatom, it operates similarly to the Scanning Gate Microscopy (SGM) technique \cite{SGM}, wherein a charged tip allows that its gate potential tunes the energy levels of the adatom considered.
-This approach is widely employed in systems with quantum point contacts (QPCs) formed in two dimensional electron gases \cite{QPC,QPC1}.
-We highlight that here the AFM tip is over a superconducting adatom, which plays the role of the superconducting island found in Ref.\,{[}\onlinecite{SCSET}{]}.
-In this situation, an AFM tip is placed nearby such an island in order to reveal the system Coulomb diamonds in presence of superconductivity just by tuning the levels of the island.
-Thereby despite the challenging of applying the SGM technique to our proposal, we trust that in the near future such a procedure can be implemented.
+In regard to the possibility of experimental realization of the setup shown in Fig.\,\ref{Fig1}, we stress that multitip STM experiments can be possible, see e.g. Refs.\citep{{m1,m2,m3}}.
+In the case of the AFM tip, which is fixed on top of an adatom, it operates similarly to the Scanning Gate Microscopy (SGM) technique \citep{SGM}, wherein a charged tip allows that its gate potential tunes the energy levels of the adatom probed.
+This approach is widely employed in systems with quantum point contacts (QPCs) formed in two dimensional electron gases \citep{QPC,QPC1}, which we invoke here to our proposal.
+Thereby despite the challenging of applying the SGM technique in the scenario of Fig.\,\ref{Fig1}, we trust that in the near future such a procedure can be implemented.